-(e) (1) Except as provided for in the COVID-19 Tenant Relief Act of 2020 (Chapter 5 (commencing with Section 1179.01) of Title 3 of Part 3 of the Code of Civil Procedure), nonpayment of Nonpayment of rent, utility charges, or reasonable incidental service charges; provided that the amount due has been unpaid for a period of at least five days from its due date, and provided that the homeowner shall be given a three-day written notice subsequent to that five-day period to pay the amount due or to vacate the tenancy.
+(e) (1) Nonpayment of rent, utility charges, or reasonable incidental service charges; provided that the amount due has been unpaid for a period of at least five days from its due date, and provided that the homeowner shall be givena three-day written notice subsequent to that five-day period to pay the amount due or to vacate the tenancy.
 For purposes of this subdivision, the five-day period does not include the date the payment is due.
-The threeday written notice shall be given to the homeowner in the manner prescribed by Section 1162 of the Code of Civil Procedure.
+The three-day written notice shall be given to the homeowner in the manner prescribed by Section 1162 of the Code of Civil Procedure.
 A copy of this notice shall be sent to the persons or entities specified in subdivision (b) of Section 798.55 within 10 days after notice is delivered to the homeowner.
 If the homeowner cures the default, the notice need not be sent.
 The notice may be given at the same time as the 60 days' notice required for termination of the tenancy.
 A three-day notice given pursuant to this subdivision shall contain the following provisions printed in at least 12-point boldface type at the top of the notice, with the appropriate number written in the blank: